morotti/pip-and-virtualenv-guide/doc/main.rst

 entirely made in C and exposing C API.

-There are some great languages and ecosystems built atop (python, java, ruby, PHP, etc..) yet things eventually comes down to C when it's time to interface with the system (or reuse one of the existing 1 trillion library).
+There are some great languages and ecosystems built atop (python, java, ruby, PHP, etc..) yet things eventually come down to C to interface with the system (or reuse one of the existing 1 trillion library).
-Python packages are no exception, many packages rely on embedded C pieces and/or links to system libraries. https://www.geoffchappell.com/studies/windows/win32/kernel32/api/index.htm
+Python packages are no exception, many packages rely on embedded C code or system specific syscalls. https://www.geoffchappell.com/studies/windows/win32/kernel32/api/index.htm

 Some examples of packages downloaded with ``pip install <name>``: